mattbodd/RustTutorials/notes.md

 ```
 Matches, as in most functional programming languages, are exhaustive.
 This means that every possible outcome must be handled by a match case.
 This is especially obvious why trying to use `match` with an `Option<T>` in that we cannot neglect to check for `None` and/or `Some`.

 Also in parallel with other functional programming languages, a `match` can check for 'all other possible values' using a `_`.
-One downside to the `match` statment is that it is a bit wordy when only one value needs to be included in the body of the `match`.
+One downside to the `match` statement is that it is a bit wordy when only one value needs to be included in the body of the `match`.
 To solve this issue, Rust introduces the `if let` control flow.

 #### Concise Control Flow with `if let`
 The `if let` syntax lets you combine `if` and `let` into a less verbose way to handle values that match one pattern while ignoring the rest.
 Consider the standard way to accomplish matching one value in a typical `match` statement: